-For example, let’s say you have a full-time office worker that receives a salary of $44,200.
-When you divide $44,200 by 26, you get $1,700 of gross pay for each period (Gross pay is the total amount paid to your employee before you withhold payroll taxes.)
+For example, let’s say you have a full-time office worker who receives a salary of $44,200.
+When you divide $44,200 by 26, you get $1,700 of gross pay for each period (Gross pay is the total amount paid to your employee before you withhold payroll taxes).

 For Hourly Employees